facemrook/facemrook.github.io/docs/chrysalis1-tps.md

 ---
-title:  "IF exaggerates Chrysalis TPS by 10x"
+title:  "IF exaggerates Chrysalis TPS by 4x"
-description: IF claims that the last stress test of Chrysalis Phase 1, the network achieved 1000 TPS.
-In reality, this number is closer to 70-100.
+description: IF claims that in the stress test of Chrysalis 1, IOTA achieved 1000 TPS.
+In reality, this number is closer to 250 TPS, and 35-100 TPS on "IoT-devices" (e.g. RPi4).
 The IF knows this.
 ---

-# IF exaggerates Chrysalis TPS by 10x
+# IF exaggerates Chrysalis TPS by 4x

 TL;DR: IF claims that the last stress test of Chrysalis Phase 1, the network achieved 1000 TPS.
-In reality, this number is closer to 70-100, **and the IF knows this**.
+In reality, this number is closer to 250.
+Low-power "IoT" devices (e.g. Raspberry Pi) started failing even earlier, between 35-100 TPS, **and the IF knows this**.

 Tweet: